raceintospace/raceintospace/doc/manual/manual.md

 #### Astronaut/Cosmonaut Recruiting

 If human figures appear in the box next to the name of this office in the Administration menu, then you are able to recruit people this turn.
-You may recruit up to five groups of astro/cosmonauts over the course of the game.
+You may recruit up to five groups of spacepeople over the course of the game.
 Random events may give you three additional spacemen from the military, or make female candidates available (and required).
 You can make women always available by setting `female nauts 1` in Advanced Preferences.

 In the recruitment screen, you will see the number of available positions, with each selected candidate's name and skills.
 New to RIS 2.0, by default all skills are shown at Astronaut Level 1, LM and EVA won't show at Level 2, and also Docking won't show at Level 3.
 Setting `show_recruit_stats 0` in Advanced Preferences will restore the Classic behavior, so that LM, EVA, and Docking will never be known during recruitment.
 Candidate skills are as follows: